 Once you have installed the latest version of phpMyAdmin, you will get an error message in the phpMyAdmin admin dashboard when you log in.
 The error message will say the following:

 “The $cfg[‘TempDir’] (./tmp/) is not accessible. phpMyAdmin is not able to cache templates and will be slow because of this.”

-Once you have installed a new version of phpMyAdmin it will lose Permission.
-All you have to do is give back the appropriate Permission to the “SYSTEM” (Read and Write) to make the error disappear forever.
-Remember that the error could happen again every time you update manually phpMyAdmin but now you know the solution.
+What happens once you have installed the new version of phpMyAdmin is it will lose permissions.
+All you have to do is give back the appropriate permissions to the “SYSTEM” (Read and Write) to make the error disappear forever.
+Remember that the error can occur again every time you manually update phpMyAdmin, but fortunately you now know the solution.

 To make it clear, go to the phpMyAdmin folder that you will find in the web folder (web / phpMyAdmin) and right click on it, then click on Properties.
 Next, go to Permission / Create and type in “SYSTEM”; this way you are giving the SYSTEM permission to Read and Write.
 Save the settings.
 Follow the instructions in the image below.